Tokyo vs. Regional Cities: Condo Price Comparison 2020–2025

 Market Overview

-Between 2020 and 2025, Japan's six major designated cities experienced a stark structural bifurcation in pre-owned condominium prices.
-While Tokyo's 23 wards maintained an absolute premium — ending 2025 at a median of ¥1,062k/m² (over four times Sapporo's median) — the narrative of momentum belongs to the tier-1 regional powerhouses.
-Osaka (+25.5%) and Fukuoka (+26.2%) led all markets in five-year growth.
-Conversely, secondary markets reached an affordability ceiling by 2024: Nagoya and Sapporo both retraced from their 2024 peaks, while Sendai completely flatlined.
-This analysis leverages 326,604 official MLIT transactions across major municipal ward areas.
+Between 2020 and 2025, Japan's six major condo markets — Tokyo's 23 wards and five leading regional cities — experienced a stark structural bifurcation in pre-owned condominium prices.
+While Tokyo's 23 wards maintained an absolute premium — ending 2025 at a median of ¥1,133k/m² (over four times Sapporo's median) — the momentum belongs to the tier-1 regional powerhouses.
+Osaka led all markets with +48.8% five-year growth, followed by Fukuoka at +39.9%.
+Every city appreciated over the period, but the pace diverged sharply: Tokyo (+24.0%), Sapporo (+25.5%) and Nagoya (+23.8%) clustered in the low-to-mid 20s, while Sendai (+19.5%) grew most slowly.
+This analysis leverages 153,990 official MLIT survey-price transactions across major municipal ward areas.

 Significantly higher